 Having held the accolade as Santa Barbara’s #1 surf school since 2003, Santa Barbara surf school is a fantastic place to start learning.
 What’s more, their lessons are fully adaptable to you, with private sessions available for individuals, couples, or even groups of 5+.
 Lessons each take 1.5 hours, and pricing very much depends on the size of your group.
 One-on-one sessions cost $95, while groups of 5+ can expect to pay $65 each.
 Still, surfboards and wetsuits are included in that price, and a deal at the time of writing means you can get 10% off your second and third lessons.

-Premier surf school ‘Surf Happens’ is another appealing option; offering two-hour+ lesson slots to groups and individuals of varying skill sets.
+Premier surf school ‘Surf Happens’ is another appealing option when surfing Santa Barbara; offering two-hour+ lesson slots to groups and individuals of varying skill sets.
 They even cater for kid’s lessons if you wanted to make this a family affair.
 There is less focus on individual lessons with these guys, but their group offerings are next to none, and they even provide day sessions if you desire.
 Admittedly, pricing here is a little higher, with top tier lessons reaching $200, for which you can enjoy 4 hours of surfing and games, as well as a beach lunch.
 If you’re looking for a more intensive one-time learning experience, this could be ideal.

-Surf friendly hotels in Santa Barbara
+Surf Resorts in Santa Barbara

 You are, of course, going to need the ideal accommodation to keep you close by all those surfing opportunities you have lined up.
 Luckily, there are plenty of beachfront options that could see you close to the surf at all times.